Visiting Scholar Scheme in International Studies

 - Email addresses of two referees

-For further questions about the programme, please contact Corey Schultz at Corey.Schultz@Nottingham.edu.cn.
+For further questions about the programme, please contact Dr. Christian Mueller @ Christian.firstname.lastname@example.org.
 For further information about the research interests of members of staff, please consult the staff webpages or contact members directly.

 About the University: The University of Nottingham Ningbo China (UNNC) was the first Sino-foreign University to open its doors in China.
 This award-winning campus offering a UK style education has grown to establish a student body of 8,000 in just 15 years.
-The School of International Communications is the largest school in the Faculty of Humanities and Social Sciences, and is affiliated to the Department of Culture, Media and Visual Studies at the Nottingham campus.
-More information about the School of International Communications and its members can be found here: https://www.nottingham.edu.cn/en/internationalcommunications/index.aspx
+The School of International Studies is the only school in China that offers joint honours history and politics/international relations degrees on BA, MA and PhD levels, and is affiliated to the Department of History and the School of Politics and International Relations at the Nottingham campus.
+The School of International Studies hosts two Research Centres, the Centre for Advanced International Studies and the Global Institute for Silk Road Studies.
+The School also works closely together with the Institute for Asia and Pacific Studies at UNNC and with the University of Nottingham Asia Research Institute in the UK.
+More information about the School of International Studies and its members can be found here: https://www.nottingham.edu.cn/en/humanities-and-social-sciences/international-studies.